cosmofur/EX716/README.md

                 SUB, SUBI, SUBII, SUBS

                 Subtracts two values, sets logic flags, and saves result to top of stack.
-Destructive of current top of stack, and in case of ADDS, destructive top two stack values.
+Destructive of current top of stack, and in case of SUBS, destructive top two stack values.
 Order of paramters matter in subtraction, so the rule is, the first paramater(A) is what is on the stack first, then the second parameter(B) is based on the operator mode.
 Order is A-B and stored on replacing original stack value.
 To Be Clear, SUBS means subtrace Top of Stack FROM Second From Top Of Stack.